Selasi-Mensah/Hirafic-project/README.md

 - **Version Control**: Git
 - **Testing**: pytest

+## Features
+- **User Authentication and Authorization**: Secure login and registration for both clients and artisans using JWT.
+- **Artisan and Client Profiles**: Detailed profiles for artisans and clients, including personal information and service details, with the ability to update them.
+- **Booking System**: Clients can book artisans for services, with real-time updates and notifications.
+- **Real-Time Email Notifications**: Automated email notifications for bookings, cancellations, and updates.
+- **Direct Communication**: In-app messaging system for clients and artisans to communicate directly.
+- **Booking Feature**: Clients and artisans can manage and view their bookings.
+Clients can book services and track the status of their bookings, including pending, confirmed, rejected, and completed.
+Artisans can update the status of bookings.
+- **Search and Filter Feature**: Clients can search for artisans based on distance and filter them by specialization.
+- **Report Feature**: Allow clients to report artisans.
+- **Map or List View**: Clients can view artisans and their information on a map or in a list format.

+## Challenges 🚧

+- **Authentication**: Implementing JWT for stateless authentication presented challenges, especially with newer versions that had issues related to verifying the `sub` claim.
+- **Scalability**: Ensuring the application could handle an increasing number of users and bookings required adhering to best practices for database design.
+- **Performance**: To enhance performance, we optimized queries and database interactions, avoided the use of database listeners, and kept future growth in mind.
+- **Security**: Protecting user data and ensuring secure transactions was a top priority.
+- **Integration**: Seamlessly integrating various third-party services and APIs required cross-platform compatibility and the use of CORS.
+- **Non-Technical Challenges**: Coordinating meetings and communication was difficult due to the team's diverse cultures, languages, and time zones.
+Additionally, the limited time available posed a significant challenge.

-## Future Enhancements
+## Future Enhancements 🚀

 - **Rating and Review System**: Allow clients to rate and review artisans.
-- **Advanced Search**: Implement advanced search filters to help clients find artisans based on specific criteria.
 - **Payment Integration**: Integrate payment gateways for secure online transactions.
 - **Calendar Integration**: Sync bookings with popular calendar applications like Google Calendar and Outlook.
-- **System Support**: Provide customer support to assist users with any issues or inquiries.
+- **System Support**: Improve the Reporting feature and provide an advance customer support to assist users with any issues or inquiries.
-- **Reporting Feature**: Allow users to report inappropriate behavior or issues such as non-payment or failure to deliver services.
 - **Multilingual Support**: Add support for multiple languages to cater to a broader audience.
 - **AI Recommendations**: Use machine learning to recommend artisans to clients based on their preferences and booking history.
 - **Mobile Application**: Develop a mobile app for both Android and iOS platforms.

-## Challenges

-- **Authentication**: Implementing JWT for stateless authentication presented challenges, especially with newer versions that had issues related to verifying the `sub` claim.
-- **Scalability**: Ensuring the application could handle an increasing number of users and bookings required adhering to best practices for database design.
-- **Performance**: To enhance performance, we optimized queries and database interactions, avoided the use of database listeners, and kept future growth in mind.
-- **Security**: Protecting user data and ensuring secure transactions was a top priority.
-- **Integration**: Seamlessly integrating various third-party services and APIs required cross-platform compatibility and the use of CORS.

-## Features

-- User authentication and authorization
-- Artisan and client profiles
-- Booking system for clients to book artisans
-- Real-time notifications
-- Facilities direct communication
-- Search feature by map and specialization
-- Responsive design

 ## Project Structure